Back to Silas S. Brown's home page

 - As the program further explains, it is expecting a text file in multiple-sequence FASTA format, such as:

 (this example does not represent real primers).
 Degenerate bases are allowed using the normal letters, and both upper and lower case is allowed.
 Names of amplicons' primers should end with F or R (for Forward and Reverse), and otherwise match.
-Optionally include tags to apply to all primers (barcoding): >tagF and >tagR.
+Optionally include tags to apply to all primers (also called tailed primers or barcoding) using >tagF and >tagR.
 If you also have Taq probes or other primers that don't themselves make amplicons, you can include these ending with other letters, e.g. >toySet1-P---any set of names differing in only the last letter will be kept in the same pool, but you must use F for forward and R or B for reverse (backward) if you also want to check primer-pairs for overlaps in the genome.

 - Do you want to use deltaG? (y/n):